The Messenger (website): Staffing

 At the time of The Messengers launch, editorial and managerial staff included senior staff from several other news organizations.
-Dan Wakeford, the former editor-in-chief of People, served in the same role at The Messenger, while former Politico politics editor Marty Kady served as the website's politics editor.
-The sports section was led by former editorial director of The Athletic Dan Kauffman, while former Gizmodo editor-in-chief David M. Ewalt served as the website's technology and science editor.
+Dan Wakeford, the former editor-in-chief of People, worked in the same role at The Messenger, while former Politico politics editor Marty Kady was the website's politics editor.
+The sports section was led by former editorial director of The Athletic Dan Kauffman, while former Gizmodo editor-in-chief David M. Ewalt was the website's technology and science editor.
 The Messengers health vertical was edited by Amy Eisinger, the former editor-in-chief of Self, and the website's entertainment vertical was led by former Entertainment Weekly editor-in-chief Mary Margaret.

 The Messenger employed about 150 journalists at the time of its launch, with the website claiming it would employ around 550 by the end of its first year in operation.
 The site hired about 300 people during its eight months in operation.